 David Hirsch: That was your motivation.

-Right.
+Jim Elliott: Right.
 Exactly.
-So immediately my first four years that I was in this, I didn’t talk to any of my friends in the media business because I did not want to create more demand than I could fulfill.
+So the first four years that I was in this, I didn’t talk to any of my friends in the media business, because I did not want to create more demand than I could fulfill.
 I trained instructors and buddies and friends to help support me.
-And then once I had critical mass.
-Then I started reaching out to media, creating demand, and then it just perpetuated now or worldwide.
+And then once I had critical mass, I started reaching out to media, creating demand, and then it just perpetuated, and now we’re worldwide.

-To start a nonprofit to help people with mobility issues and no idea that we would be helping people with autism and down syndrome and cerebral palsy, traumatic brain injuries, PTSD.
-Um, we’ve done research with university medical centers like Midwestern University.
+When we started a nonprofit to help people with mobility issues, we no idea that we would be helping people with autism and Down syndrome and cerebral palsy, traumatic brain injuries, PTSD.
+We’ve done research with university medical centers like Midwestern University.
 We did the first study on autism and scuba therapy.

-Uh, we’re working with Northwestern University now in Chicago.
-Um, John Hopkins went with one of our teams to the Cayman islands, which you’re familiar with, and they did a study with a bunch of veterans and PTSD and pain management and found that 80% of PTSD symptoms are alleviated if you get them deep enough.
+We’re working with Northwestern University now in Chicago.
+John Hopkins went with one of our teams to the Cayman islands, which you’re familiar with, and they did a study with a bunch of veterans on PTSD and pain management, and found that 80% of PTSD symptoms are alleviated if you get them deep enough—three atmospheres, 66 feet.

-So one of our goals is to build a deep, warm water facility in the Chicago land area.
-Cause it’s very, very wheelchair and you know, accessible for people with disabilities.
-We think this is center of the country.
-It’s a great location.
-And so we’re talking to people now about building deepest warm water therapy people to revolutionize rehabilitation in the world.
+So one of our goals is to build a deep warm water facility in the Chicagoland area.
+Because it’s very wheelchair accessible for people with disabilities.
+We think the center of the country is a great location.
+And so we’re talking to people now about building a deep warm water therapy people to revolutionize rehabilitation in the world.

 David Hirsch: So what’s your vision for that?

-Do coral reef restoration and Marine biology and oceanography.
-Those kinds of things can change the environment and multiply that times a million.
-You know, if we have a facility that could get a million people in a year doing that, that will just extrapolate and we’ll build.
-This’ll be a re a facility that can be replicated around the world that school.
+And multiply that times a million.
+If we have a facility that could get a million people in a year doing that, that will just extrapolate, and we’ll build a facility that can be replicated around the world.
+That’s the goal.

 David Hirsch: Yeah.
 That’s just an amazing story.

 David Hirsch: Yeah.
-While you’re changing lives or transforming lives, it’s very powerful.
-Even in the week that I’ve been here on the diveheart.org.
-Quarterly training, scuba training that you do for buddy diving, advanced buddy diving.
-There’s two adaptive divers here and the training that you put people through.
+Well, you’re changing lives or transforming lives.
+It’s very powerful.
+Even in the week that I’ve been here on the Diveheart.org quarterly training, scuba training, that you do for buddy diving, advanced buddy diving.
+There’s two adaptive divers here.

 David Hirsch: Like we’re trying to inspire dads.